Raudius/files_scripts/docs/Functions.md

  - `mtime`: the UNIX-timestamp at which the file was last modified
  - `can_read`: whether the user can read the file or can read files from the directory
  - `can_delete`: whether the user can delete the file or can delete files from the directory
  - `can_update`: whether the user can modify the file or can write to the directory
+ - `storage_path`: the path of the file relative to its storage root
+ - `local_path`: a path to a version of the file in the server's filesystem.
+This location might be temporary (local cache), if the file is stored in an external storage
+ - `owner_id`: the user ID from the owner of the file
 ### new_file

 `new_file(Node folder, String name, [String content]=nil): Node|nil`

 Creates a new file at specified folder.
 If successful, returns the newly created file node.
 If file creation fails, returns `nil`.
+### new_folder

+`new_folder(Node parent, String name): Node|nil`

+Creates a new folder at the specified parent folder.
+If successful, returns the newly created folder node.
+If creation fails, returns `nil`.
 ### node_exists

 `node_exists(Node node): Bool`